inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 * **Date of metadata creation**: 2014-06-18
 * **Hierarchy level**: Dataset

+### Usage norms

+To allow anyone to use this dataset, we have released the data to the public domain under a Creative Commons Zero waiver (<http://creativecommons.org/publicdomain/zero/1.0/>).
+We would appreciate however, if you read and follow these norms for data use (<http://www.inbo.be/en/norms-for-data-use>) and provide a link to the original dataset (<http://doi.org/10.15468/02omly>) whenever possible.
+If you use these data for a scientific paper, please cite the dataset following the applicable citation norms and/or consider us for co-authorship.
+We are always interested to know how you have used or visualized the data, or to provide more information, so please contact us via the contact information provided in the metadata, <opendata@inbo.be> or <https://twitter.com/LifeWatchINBO>.

 ### External datasets

 All our public bird tracking data are also available through CartoDB (<https://inbo.cartodb.com/u/lifewatch>), where users can query the data using SQL via the CartoDB API or download these in various formats (`csv`, `shp`, `kml`, `svg`, and `geosjon`).
 Two tables are of use: `bird_tracking`, containing all occurrence data and `bird_tracking_devices`, containing information on the GPS trackers and individual birds.
 Note that these tables are not standardized to Darwin Core, contain flagged outliers (omitted from the standardized dataset), and include data from other bird species.
 For more info, see <https://github.com/LifeWatchINBO/bird-tracking/blob/master/cartodb/README.md>